5 Effective Strategies for Virtual Meetings

-Recipe to run an effective virtual meeting
+Best practices to run an effective virtual meeting

 Meeting rule number one, whether it’s in a virtual or in-person setting, is to have a worthwhile reason to bring people together.
+During the pandemic, many teams got into the habit of jumping on a Zoom call whenever they wanted to discuss anything.
+This can be helpful in some cases, but not necessary for every little thing.
 Why do you want to have a meeting?
+What exactly do you need to accomplish?
 You must have a clear purpose if you want to have a productive meeting.
 Without one, the discussion will be vague and unfocused.
 You can’t work to meet a goal that you have not first identified.

 “The majority of meetings should be discussions that lead to decisions.” –Patrick Lencioni, author and President of The Table Group

 Create and run magical meetings with our bite-sized guide, based on the full guide Magical Meetings: Reinvent How Your Team Works Together

 Check your inbox for the free download.

 Prepare an agenda beforehand to outline what needs to be discussed and decided.
 As a best practice, only include essential topics to avoid wasted time.
 This will block out any unnecessary discussion that isn’t central to the objective and keep the meeting focused.
 An important aspect of an agenda, especially for a virtual meeting, is a realistic timetable with roles and responsibilities.
 If topics and/or tasks have (or should have) specific people owning them, include that information in the agenda for clarity.
 What will be discussed when, for how long, and by whom?
 Map these details out and follow them as closely as possible.